 Install from the gallery

-VS Code also has an MCP extension gallery.
+VS Code has an MCP extension gallery.
 Open Extensions, search @mcp, and install servers directly.
-They’ll be added to your configuration automatically.
+You can also browse servers via the Chat Customizations UI, which provides a unified interface for managing MCP servers, agents, and plugins.

 Auto-discovery